-Sarah Schuhl is a consultant specializing in professional learning communities, common formative and summative assessment, school improvement, and mathematics.
+Sarah Schuhl is a consultant specializing in professional learning communities, mathematics, common formative and summative assessment, school improvement, and RTI.
 She has been a secondary mathematics teacher, high school instructional coach, and K–12 mathematics specialist for more than 20 years.

 Sarah was instrumental in the creation of a PLC in the Centennial School District in Oregon, helping teachers make large gains in student achievement.
 She earned the Centennial School District Triple C Award in 2012.

 In addition to her work in Oregon, Sarah has worked with other districts throughout the United States to implement PLCs and create common assessments.
-Her practical approach includes working with teachers and administrators to implement assessments for learning, analyze data, collectively respond to student learning, and map to standards.
+Her practical approach includes working with teachers and administrators to create a guaranteed and viable curriculum, implement assessments for learning, analyze data and instructional practices, and collectively respond to student learning.
 She is a consultant and coach in many schools, including those targeted in school improvement.

-Previously Sarah served as a member and chair of the National Council of Teachers of Mathematics Editorial Panel for the journal Mathematics Teacher.
-Her work with the Oregon Department of Education includes designing mathematics assessment items, test specifications and blueprints, and rubrics for achievement-level descriptors.
+In the past as a chair and currently as a panel member, Sarah serves as a member of the National Council of Teachers of Mathematics Editorial Panel for the journal Mathematics Teacher.
+She has spoken at national conferences for NCTM and NCSM.
+Her previous work with the Oregon Department of Education included designing mathematics assessment items, test specifications and blueprints, and rubrics for achievement-level descriptors.
 She has also contributed as a writer to a middle-school mathematics series and an elementary mathematics intervention program.

 Sarah earned a bachelor of science in mathematics from Eastern Oregon University and a master of science in mathematics education from Portland State University.